DaleWylie/Holcim-Call-Sage/README.md

 -   **Clickable Timestamps**: The generated review includes timestamps for justifications, good points, and areas for improvement.
 Clicking on a timestamp in the web view jumps the audio player to that exact moment in the call, making verification seamless.
 -   **Structured Feedback**: The output includes a clear breakdown of scores for each criterion, a list of "Good Points," a concise summary, and actionable "Areas for Improvement."
 -   **Human Verification & Override**: All AI-generated text and scores can be edited directly in the UI, giving the human checker full control over the final report.
+-   **Chatbot with Transcript Download**: After a review is generated, a chatbot appears, allowing you to ask follow-up questions about the review.
+The entire chat conversation can be downloaded as a `.txt` file.
 -   **PDF Export**: The final, human-verified review can be exported as a professional multi-page PDF document, including the checker's name and the date of review.
 The exported report is cleanly formatted and does not include interactive elements like the audio player.

 ## How to Use the Application